magento/knowledge-base/src/troubleshooting/general/magento-2.4.0-braintree-not-in-multiple-addresses-checkout.md

 ---
-title: Magento 2.4.0: Braintree not in Multiple Addresses checkout
+title: "Magento 2.4.0: Braintree not in Multiple Addresses checkout"
-labels: 2.4.0,Braintree,Magento Commerce,Magento Commerce Cloud,address,checkout,known issues,payment,payment method,troubleshooting
+labels: "2.4.0,Braintree,Magento Commerce,Magento Commerce Cloud,address,checkout,known issues,payment,payment method,troubleshooting"
 ---

 This article provides a solution for a Magento 2.4.0 known issue where Braintree payment methods are not included in working with Multiple Addresses checkout.
 There is currently no solution, but a solution is planned for 2.4.1.